growlishme/rules/README.md

 Learn when and how to use passive voice effectively:

-- ✅ Formation rules for all tenses
-- 📋 Passive with two objects
-- 📰 Passive with reporting verbs
-- 🔗 Passive with phrasal verbs
-- ⚡ Passive infinitives and gerunds
-- ❌ Common mistakes to avoid

 **Example**: *The book was written by Shakespeare* (Passive) vs *Shakespeare wrote the book* (Active)

 ---